Take Control of Incontinence, Prolapse, and Other Pelvic Floor Disorders

 Urinary incontinence

 Urinary incontinence, or the involuntary loss of urine, affects approximately 50 percent of women in the United States.
-Urinary incontinence occurs when the muscles surrounding the urethra, the tube that carries urine out of the body, are weak or poorly connected.
-Two of the most common forms of urinary incontinence are stress incontinence and urge incontinence.
+It occurs when the muscles surrounding the urethra, the tube that carries urine out of the body, are weak or function poorly.
+The two most common forms of urinary incontinence are stress incontinence and urge incontinence.

-Stress incontinence occurs when you leak urine during activities such as sneezing, coughing, laughing and exercising.
-Urge incontinence occurs when you have a sudden, strong urge to urinate.
-Some women also urinate very frequently (called overactive bladder) or have difficulty emptying their bladders.
+Stress incontinence happens when urine leaks during sneezing, coughing, laughing, or exercising.
+Urge incontinence involves a sudden, strong urge to urinate.
+Some women may also experience frequent urination (known as overactive bladder) or difficulty emptying their bladders.

-Fecal incontinence, or the involuntary loss of stool or gas, affects at least one out of every 12 people in the United States.
-Because the pelvic floor muscles and anal sphincter work together to hold in stool and gas, damage to the pelvic floor muscles can make it difficult to control bowel movements and gas.
+Fecal incontinence, defined as the involuntary loss of stool or gas, affects at least one in every 12 people in the United States.
+Because the pelvic floor muscles and anal sphincter work together to control stool and gas, damage to these muscles can make bowel control difficult.

 How are pelvic floor disorders treated?

-There’s range of treatments available for PFDs, many of which do not involve surgery.
-In fact, your doctor may recommend conservative treatments first.
+Many treatments are available for PFDs, most of which don’t require surgery.
+Your doctor may recommend conservative treatments first.

 Lifestyle and behavior changes